ellysh/video-game-bots/InGameBots/protection.md

 ### Registers Manipulation for Debugger Detection

-Primary disadvantage of anti-debugging approaches, which are based on WinAPI calls, is ease of detection these calls in application's code.
-When you find these calls, this is quite simple to manipulate the `if` condition that checks debugger presence.
+Primary disadvantage of anti-debugging approaches, which are based on WinAPI calls, is ease to detect them in application's code.
+When you find these calls, it is quite simple to manipulate the `if` condition that checks debugger presence.

 There are several anti-debugging approaches that are based on CPU registers manipulation.
-You are able to access the registers directly via [inline assembler](https://en.wikipedia.org/wiki/Inline_assembler).
-Usage of inline assembler makes it more difficult to detect check points of debugger presence.
-Also this detection becomes more difficult if you do not move this assembler code to regular function.
+You are able to access these registers directly via [inline assembler](https://en.wikipedia.org/wiki/Inline_assembler).
+Usage of inline assembler makes it more difficult to find checkpoints of debugger presence.

-Let us consider an internals of the `IsDebuggerPresent` WinAPI function.
-These are steps that allows you to get this internals:
+Let us consider internals of the `IsDebuggerPresent` WinAPI function.
+These are steps that allows you to analyze this function:

 1. Launch the OllyDbg debugger.

-2. Open the "TestApplication.exe" executable file, which is protected by the `IsDebuggerPresent` function.
+2. Open the "TestApplication.exe" binary, which is protected by the `IsDebuggerPresent` function.

 3. Find the place where the `IsDebuggerPresent` function is called.
-Make breakpoint on this call and continue execution.
+Make a breakpoint on this call and continue an execution.

-4. Press *F7* button to make step into the `IsDebuggerPresent` function.
+4. When the process stops by the breakpoint, press the *F7* button to make a step into the `IsDebuggerPresent` function.

-You will see this code snippet in the disassembler sub-window of OllyDbg:
+You will see an assembler code of this function in the disassembler sub-window of OllyDbg:

 ![IsDebuggerPresent internals](is-debugger-present.png)